 Girls: White middy, a tie, a skirt (white for dress uniform and black at other times), socks, and saddle oxfords.

 Boys: Black blazers, ties or bowties, and khaki slacks for dress uniform and khakis and plain white “polos” at other times.
 Shoes are black dress shoes that must have a heel and the ability to be polished.

 Saint Mary's Hall was "mascot-less" from 1879 until 1970.
 During the 1970-1971 school year, references indicate that we were called the Saint Mary's Hall Bobcats.
 Over the years, other mascots have come and gone including Snoopy from the Peanuts cartoon.

-In 2009, a committee of students from the Upper and Middle School was formed to determine and define who the SMH Baron really was and what he embodied to today's students.
+In 2009, a committee of students from the Upper and Middle School was formed to determine and define the SMH Baron, and what he embodied to current students.
 Today's Baron is a warrior that is symbolic of the inner toughness, grit, and determination of our students.